dannytpeck/slim-api-jwt/README.md

 #slim-jwt-api

-Simple API built with Slim PHP and using JWT for authentication
+Simple API built with Slim PHP using JWT for authentication